gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>
 <br/>
 Finally, the data structure is traversed, starting from each particle and towards every targeted light to achieve self-shadowing on the system itself.
-Then we can run the same process, but starting from every pixel inside the depth buffer, allowing particles to cast shadows onto the scene's geometry.
+Then we run the same process, but starting from every pixel inside the depth buffer, allowing particles to cast shadows onto the scene's geometry.
 Additionally, we can further use our shadow maps during particle tracing to get geometry casting shadows back onto the particles themselves.
-We end up with a pretty complete and unified shadowing system. &#128578;
+We then end up with a pretty complete and unified shadowing system. &#128578;

 ### Conclusion